netdata/netdata/docs/cloud/visualize/interact-new-charts.md

 - Get the chart status and possible errors.
 On top, reload functionality

-These charts are available on Netdata Cloud's [Overview tab](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/overview.md), Single Node view and on your [Custom Dashboards](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/dashboards.md).
+These charts are available on Netdata Cloud's [Overview tab](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/overview.md), Single Node tab and on your [Custom Dashboards](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/dashboards.md).

 Some of the features listed below are also available on the simpler charts that are available on each agent's user interface.